geeanlooca/personal-website/src/pages/03-projects.md

 permalink: "/projects/"
 ---

-Here is a compilation of my personal projects, created for various reasons—whether for enjoyment, academic pursuits, or a blend of both.
+Here is a compilation of my personal projects, created for various reasons, whether for enjoyment, academic pursuits, or a blend of both.

 ---